pyxtal.db module

 Parameters:

-• reference_db (str) – path of reference database
+• reference_db (str) – Path to the reference database file

 Parameters: